sunithasomanna/ODIM/plugin-redfish/README.md

 # Redfish-plugin

-Redfish-plugin communicates with redfish compliant BMC.
+Redfish-plugin communicates with Redfish compliant BMC.
 This is an independent module which provides two primary communication channels:
 - An API mechanism that is used to exchange control data
 - An Event Message Bus (EMB) that is used to forward event and notifications to Resource Aggregator for ODIM.